lineagedr/mod-bountyhunter/README.md

 ### How to install
 1. Simply place the module under the `modules` folder of your AzerothCore source folder.
 2. Re-run cmake and launch a clean build of AzerothCore
-3. Run the SQL file in sql folder.
+3. Run the SQL files in the sql folders.
 4. Done :)

 ### Edit module configuration (optional)